gchq/Palisade-readers/hadoop-data-reader/README.md

 The Hadoop Data Reader contains the Hadoop specific classes and configuration required to allow the Data Service to read data from [Apache Hadoop](https://hadoop.apache.org/) and for Palisade to work with Hadoop deployments.
 Using the Hadoop API outlined [here](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html), and found [here in maven](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-common), the Data Service can then communicate with local file systems, HDFS (Hadoop file systems) and S3 object stores.

-The `readRaw` method in the HadoopDataReader opens a connection to Hadoop, and download the data as an InputStream, which is read by the Data Service, and serialised into a human-readable form.
+The `read` method in the [HadoopDataReader](src/main/java/uk/gov/gchq/palisade/service/data/hadoop/HadoopDataReader.java) opens a connection to Hadoop, and downloads the data as an `InputStream`, which is used by the Data Service.

-To choose the hadoop-data-reader as the technology in your Palisade deployment, you can do so by running the following:
+To choose the `hadoop-data-reader` as the technology in your Palisade deployment, you can do so by running the following:
 ```java -Dloader.path=hadoop-data-reader/target -jar data-service.jar```

 Or by configuring the implementation in the relevant yaml files: